War and Peace: A Christian Perspective on Global Conflict

 Day 2

 Arrive in Hiroshima and meet.
 Dr. Johnson, Global Next’s founder, and transfer to our hotel right in the city center.
-After getting settled, we will have an orientation session followed by a preview walking tour of our area and an authentic Japanese dining experience.
+After getting checked in to our hotel, Dr. Johnson will give instructions about the next day’s class sessions and activities.
+Get a good night’s sleep!

 Day 3